Circassian genocide: Georgia

-On 21 May 2011, the Parliament of Georgia passed a resolution stating that pre-planned mass killings of Circassians by Imperial Russia, accompanied by "deliberate famine and epidemics", should be recognized as "genocide", and that those deported during those events from their homeland should be recognized as "refugees".
+On 20 May 2011, the Parliament of Georgia passed a resolution stating that pre-planned mass killings of Circassians by Imperial Russia, accompanied by "deliberate famine and epidemics", should be recognized as "genocide", and that those deported during those events from their homeland should be recognized as "refugees".
+The parliament declared in its resolution that the mass annihilation of the Cherkess (Adyghe) people during the Russian-Circassian war and thereafter constituted genocide as defined in the Hague Convention of 1907 and the UN Convention of 1948.
 Georgia has made outreach efforts to North Caucasian ethnic groups since the 2008 Russo-Georgian War.
 Following a consultation with academics, human rights activists and Circassian diaspora groups and parliamentary discussions in Tbilisi in 2010 and 2011, Georgia became the first country to use the word "genocide" to refer to the events.
-On 20 May 2011 the parliament of the Republic of Georgia declared in its resolution that the mass annihilation of the Cherkess (Adyghe) people during the Russian-Caucasian war and thereafter constituted genocide as defined in the Hague Convention of 1907 and the UN Convention of 1948.
-The next year, on the same day of 21 May, a monument was erected in Anaklia, Georgia, to commemorate the suffering of the Circassians.
+The next year, on 21 May, a monument was erected in Anaklia, Georgia, to commemorate the suffering of the Circassians.
+On 16 February 2012, the Georgian government opened a Circassian Cultural Centre in Tbilisi to study and promote the history and culture of the Circassians and other Caucasian peoples.
+The opening was attended by members of the Circassian diaspora from the United States and Europe and was welcomed by Iyad Yogar, president of the US Circassian Cultural Institute.